2018-07-05%2B10.51.24.jpg

 I also enjoy working on collaborative projects, such as:

-- La verdad no duele, a co-written and directed video
+- La verdad no duele, a co-written and directed video for KTCA-Twin Cities PBS.

 I'm proud to have had my work showcased by esteemed theater companies like Teatro de la Esperanza, Teatro del Pueblo, Pangea World Theater, the Playwrights' Center, and Teatro Latino de Minnesota.
 My ultimate goal as a playwright is to push the boundaries of traditional theater and make it more inclusive and representative of our diverse society.